As a wordsmith, you already have 90% of the skills you need to start writing a successful blog.

 Remember, avoid perfectionism at any cost.
 Just set up the blog as simple as it is, even if it looks like crap.

-One thing that will motivate you to keep going and achieve success in the blogging sphere is attracting new readers.
+One thing that will motivate you to keep going and achieve success in the blogging sphere is attracting new readers and picking new exciting blog topics.

 As a beginner, you can only achieve this goal by regularly posting new articles on your blog.